marlonbarrios/mindfulnes/README.md

 [Sati Mindfulness of the Body : Marlon Barrios Solano Free Download, Borrow, and Streaming  Internet Archive](https://archive.org/details/sati_07_27_22)

-There has been many depictions of the Buddha and its is said that he liked to be represented by footprints.
-I think that he would have laugh and totally have fun with these depictions that I created using AI (Open AI)...it is empty anyway...
-Buddha by Basquiat, Haring, in Blade Runner and by Jim henson.
+As a certified meditation teacher, I have a deep appreciation for the Buddha and his teachings.
+It's said that he liked to be represented by footprints, but I imagine he would have a good laugh and enjoy these AI-generated depictions of him.
+From a Buddha inspired by the work of Basquiat and Haring to those depicted in Blade Runner and Jim Henson, these representations may be empty, but they highlight the enduring influence of the Buddha and his teachings.

 <img width="470" alt="Screen Shot 2022-09-15 at 2 05 05 PM" src="https://user-images.githubusercontent.com/90220317/190399284-b042f336-f62f-4426-9130-27286703ea9a.png">